deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 “And hey!
 You could make baby stuff!
 Made from nice soft Naxas wool!”
 Deacon enthused.

 Marty sighed.
-“Fine...
-Never let it be said I won’t try anything once.”
+“Fine...Never let it be said I won’t try anything once.”

 Deacon gave her a sidelong hug.
 “We can make ‘Horse a Christmas sweater!” she declared with, Miller thought, malicious glee.